davidramiro/Marlin-Ai3M/README.md

 - Flash the hex with Cura, OctoPrint or similar
 - Use a tool with a terminal (OctoPrint, Pronterface, Repetier Host, ...) to send commands to your printer.
-- Connect to the printer and send the following commands:
+- **Important** Connect to the printer and send the following commands:
 - `M502` - load hard coded default values
 - `M500` - save them to EEPROM